Eshqua Bog Natural Area

 The Eshqua Bog Natural Area is a protected area in Hartland, Vermont.
 It is 41 acres containing a wet bog.
 It is near Woodstock, about 11 miles west of White River Junction.
 There is a boardwalk allowing access to the wetland and views of rare plants.
 The flora of the area includes many post-glacial cold-climate plants native to bog and fen habitat, including Labrador tea, cotton grass, pitcher plants, showy lady's slippers, larches, and buckbean.

-The hard work of then Director of Science & Stewardship Mark P. DesMeules was most influential in seeing this natural area protected.
-Mark negotiated the purchase through, at the time, a unique joint fundraising campaign between the New England Wild Flower Society and The Nature Conservancy, which continue to jointly manage the property.
-This successful campaign allowed for the purchase of the area now protected.
-Mark also designed and installed the trail system with a host of wonderful volunteers and he designed and built the first boardwalk allowing visitors to enjoy the beautiful lady's slippers.